awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 Access keys consist of an access key ID and secret access key, which are used to sign programmatic requests that you make to AWS\.
 AWS users need their own access keys to make programmatic calls to AWS from the AWS Command Line Interface \(AWS CLI\), Tools for Windows PowerShell, the AWS SDKs, or direct HTTP calls using the APIs for individual AWS services\.

-Security Hub recommends that you regularly rotate all access keys\.
-Rotating access keys reduces the chance for an access key that is associated with a compromised or terminated account to be used\.
+When you rotate access keys regularly, you reduce the chance that an access key is used that is associated with a compromised or terminated account\.
 Rotate access keys to ensure that data can't be accessed with an old key that might have been lost, cracked, or stolen\.

 **Note**
 This control is not supported in Africa \(Cape Town\) or Europe \(Milan\)\.